JUST KNEAD IT

 Hilariously one of our clients dubbed this the Rhinoceros Manoeuver and it has stuck!
 Your upper traps muscles are one of the main muscles that causes your neck and shoulder tightness.
 Sitting at a desk all day, stress, gym or physical activity where you move your arms will cause this muscle to tighten up.

 Grab a trigger ball to do a little self massage through your upper traps.
-In a doorway bend down so that your body is almost at 90 degrees with the the door way.
+In a doorway bend down so that your body is almost perpendicular to the door way.
 Place the ball on your upper trap muscle (the top of your shoulder) and lean into the door way.
-Aim for 1:30min to get the best results.
-(You can spilt up the time if you need)
+Aim for 90 seconds to get the best results.
+(You can spilt up the time if you need but it's best to lessen off the pressure if it is too uncomfortable)

 Picture